-Regents with Advanced Designation Exam Requirements Depending on the pathway a student chooses, the Regents diploma with advanced designation assessment requirements using pathways listed below.
+Regents with Advanced Designation Exam Requirements

+Depending on the pathway a student chooses, the Regents diploma with advanced designation assessment requirements using pathways listed below.

 Traditional Combination ELA, Global History and Geography, US History and Government, 3 math, 2 science (1 must be life science and 1 must be physical science) = 8 assessments.
-In addition, the student must choose either 2 additional credits in LOTE and the locally developed Checkpoint B LOTE exam OR a 5 unit sequence in the arts or CTE ELA, 1 social studies, 3 math, 2 science (1 must be life science and 1 must be physical Pathway Combination science), 1 pathway (other than Science or math) or complete the requirements for the (other than STEM) CDOS Commencement Credential = 7 or 8 assessments.
-In addition, the student must choose either 2 additional credits in LOTE and the locally developed Checkpoint B LOTE exam OR a 5 unit sequence in the arts or CTE STEM (Mathematics) ELA, 1 social studies, 4 math, 2 science (1 must be life science and 1 must be physical science) = 8 assessments.
-In addition, the student must choose either 2 additional credits in Pathway Combination: LOTE and the locally developed Checkpoint B LOTE exam or a 5 unit sequence in the arts or ELA, 1 social studies, 3 math, 3 science (1 must be life science and 1 must be physical STEM (Science) Pathway science) = 8 assessments.
-In addition, the student must choose either 2 additional credits in Combination: LOTE and the locally developed Checkpoint B LOTE exam OR a 5 unit sequence in the arts or CTE
+In addition, the student must choose either 2 additional credits in LOTE and the locally developed Checkpoint B LOTE exam OR a 5 unit sequence in the arts or CTE Pathway Combination (other than STEM) ELA, 1 social studies, 3 math, 2 science (1 must be life science and 1 must be physical science), 1 pathway (other than Science or math) or complete the requirements for the CDOS Commencement Credential = 7 or 8 assessments.
+In addition, the student must choose either 2 additional credits in LOTE and the locally developed Checkpoint B LOTE exam OR a 5 unit sequence in the arts or CTE STEM (Mathematics) Pathway Combination: ELA, 1 social studies, 4 math, 2 science (1 must be life science and 1 must be physical science) = 8 assessments.
+In addition, the student must choose either 2 additional credits in LOTE and the locally developed Checkpoint B LOTE exam or a 5 unit sequence in the arts or CTE STEM (Science) Pathway Combination: ELA, 1 social studies, 3 math, 3 science (1 must be life science and 1 must be physical science) = 8 assessments.
+In addition, the student must choose either 2 additional credits in LOTE and the locally developed Checkpoint B LOTE exam OR a 5 unit sequence in the arts or CTE

-SPECIAL DIPLOMA ENDORSEMENTS HONORS ENDORSEMENT A student earns a computed average of at least 90 on the Regents examinations applicable to either a Regents diploma or a Regents diploma with advanced designation.
-No more than 2 Department approved alternatives can be substituted for Regents examinations and the locally developed Checkpoint B LOTE ex- amination is not included in the calculation MASTERY IN MATH AND/OR SCIENCE ENDORSEMENT A student meets all the requirements for a Regents Diploma with Advanced Designation AND earns a score of 85 or better on 3 math Regents examinations and/or 3 science Regents examinations.
+SPECIAL DIPLOMA ENDORSEMENTS HONORS ENDORSEMENT A student earns a computed average of at least 90 on the Regents examinations applicable a Regents diploma or a Regents diploma with advanced designation.
+No more than 2 Department approved alternatives can be substituted for Regents examinations and the locally development of the calculation MASTERY IN MATH AND/OR SCIENCE ENDORSEMENT A student meets all the requirements for a Regents Diploma with Advanced Designation AND earns a score of 85 or better on 3 math Regents examinations and/or 3 science Regents examinations.
 TECHNICAL ENDORSEMENT A student meets the requirements for either a local diploma, a Regents diploma or a Regents diploma with advanced designation AND successfully completes a Department approved CTE program including the 3 part technical assessment.